NNTin/d-back/docs/developer-guide.md

 **Version Strategy:**

-- **Stable versions** (from tags): Permanent, immutable, represent official releases
+- **Stable versions** (from tags): Permanent, immutable, represent official releases; always set as default
-- **'latest' alias**: Updated on every main branch push, set as default for users
+- **'latest' alias**: Updated on every main branch push; available in version selector but not set as default
-- **'dev' alias**: Updated on every develop branch push, for testing only
+- **'dev' alias**: Updated on every develop branch push, for testing only (never set as default)
 - The version selector in documentation navigation shows all available versions

 **Monitoring Deployments:**